 My employer encouraged or required me to have the COVID-19 vaccination for work and I have had an adverse reaction, can I claim workers compensation?

-In some circumstances an adverse reaction to the COVID-19 vaccination may be a compensable workplace injury.
-To be compensable, your work activities must be proven to be a substantial or main contributing factor to the injury.
+In some circumstances an adverse reaction to the COVID-19 vaccination may be covered under workers compensation.
+For it to be covered, a worker's employment must be a substantial or main contributing factor to the injury or illness.

-When lodging a claim for an adverse reaction to the COVID-19 vaccination that is work related, medical information will need to be provided showing an injury or illness has been sustained.
-Normal side effects of the vaccine such as feeling unwell or sore temporarily, will not be compensable.
+When lodging a claim for an adverse reaction to the COVID-19 vaccination that is work related, medical information will need to be provided showing an injury or illness has been sustained

 If you want to lodge a claim for a work-related adverse reaction to the COVID-19 vaccination, please follow the usual claim lodgement process.